3geek14/Realms/Omnibus.md

 spellcaster must re-enchant themselves as described above, before they will regenerate again in this manner.

-Destruction of their body will prevent the spellcaster from regenerating, but they may still be returned to undeath by any other means described previously.
-The spellcaster does not hand over their soul token when their body is destroyed while under the effects of this spell.
+[Destruction of their body]{.new} will prevent the spellcaster from regenerating, but they may still be returned to undeath by any other means described previously.
+The spellcaster does not hand over their [soul]{.new}
+token when [their body is destroyed]{.new} while under the effects of this spell.

 The spellcaster may end this spell at any time by opening the phylactery, returning the soul to their body.
-If the phylactery is disenchanted (by use of the [Disenchant](#disenchant) spell or a [Potion of Disenchant](#potion-of-disenchant)), the spell is forcibly ended, and the spellcaster is slain and considered soulless.
-If the spell is not ended before the end of the event, the spellcaster is considered dead and soulless.
+If the phylactery is disenchanted (by use of the [Disenchant](#disenchant) spell or a [Potion of Disenchant](#potion-of-disenchant)), the spell is forcibly ended, and the spellcaster is slain and considered [soulless]{.new}.
+If the spell is not ended before the end of the event, the spellcaster is considered dead and [soulless]{.new}.

 [__Enchant Armor__ (4th Circle)]{#enchant-armor}